-- The Class Teacher, Learning Mentor, Senior Leadership Team, Office Team and Head Teacher can offer help with forms or advice, if this is required. - Families can request support from the Learning Mentor, who is available to work with both pupils and parents. - A fortnightly newsletter is sent to all parents electronically on a Tuesday.
-Parents can also view this on the website, request for this to be emailed to them or ask for a paper copy from the school office. - If a parent required a Travel plan to get their child to and from school this would be organised by the class teacher, SENCO and Head Teacher.
+- The Class Teacher, Learning Mentor, Senior Leadership Team, Office Team and Head Teacher can offer help with forms or advice, if this is required. - Families can request support from the Learning Mentor, who is available to work with both pupils and parents. - If a parent required a Travel plan to get their child to and from school this would be organised by the class teacher, SENDCO, Learning Mentor and